bpannier/TR64RouterMonitor/README.rst

 TR 64 - Router Monitor - Indigo Plugin
 ======================================

-This plugin for Indigo let you interact with devices which supports UPnP/TR64.
+This plugin for Indigo Pro let you interact with devices which supports UPnP/TR64.
 Usually these are devices which do provide any kind of network connection like Cable/ADSL/WAN modems, WIFI-, LAN-router but as well some media devices.
 For now this plugin supports mainly: